SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-You can use <span id="log-in-step">the `log in` Step<span> to sign into your docassemble server before going to the interview:
+You can use <span id="log-in-step">the `log in` Step</span> to sign into your docassemble server before going to the interview:

 ```
     Given I log in with the email "USER_EMAIL" and the password "USER_PASSWORD"